vyperlang/vyper/docs/built-in-functions.rst

 .. _built_in_functions:

-Built in Functions
+Built-in Functions
 ##################

-Vyper provides a collection of built in functions available in the global namespace of all contracts.
+Vyper provides a collection of built-in functions available in the global namespace of all contracts.

 Bitwise Operations
 ==================

 .. py:function:: bitwise_and(x: uint256, y: uint256) -> uint256

     Perform a "bitwise and" operation.
-Each bit of the output is 1 if the corresponding bit of ``x`` AND of ``y`` is 1, otherwise it's 0.
+Each bit of the output is 1 if the corresponding bit of ``x`` AND of ``y`` is 1, otherwise it is 0.

     .. code-block:: python